 At Loudoun Hunger Relief, we rescue good food that would otherwise be wasted.
 Our local grocery stores send us the items that they won’t sell before expiration date.
 Local farmers bring us their excess production (cue the summer squash).
-And on the weekends, volunteers go out from Loudoun Hunger Relief to visit the area’s farmers markets just before closing.
+And on the weekends, volunteers from Feed Loudoun and LHR go out from the pantry to visit the area’s farmers markets just before closing.

 The rescued produce goes on display in our market room at Loudoun Hunger Relief and families who come to the pantry then select from this fresh, locally grown food.